 France contains the largest Jewish community in Europe.
 A 2002 national survey suggested 500,000 core Jews, plus an additional 75,000 non-Jewish members of Jewish households (Cohen with Ifergan 2003).
 Several follow-ups (Cohen 2005, 2007, 2013b) indicated a decreasing Jewish population, primarily due to emigration, mainly to Israel, but also to Canada, the US, and other countries.
-A new survey (Ifop 2015) aimed at an enlarged definition of the Jewish population in France did not provide much information about the size of the Jewish community but offered important insights about their past and prospective migration.
-In retrospect, 39 % reported they had relatives living in Israel vs. 31 % who had relatives in another country (US, Canada, and UK in particular).
-This would correspond to a migrant ratio of 65 % to Israel vs. 35 % to other countries.
-Regarding possible future migration, 13 % reported they were seriously considering moving to Israel and another 30 % had thought about it, the corresponding percentages for going to other countries being 13 % and 33 %, respectively.
-In reality, migration to Israel, after surpassing 2,000 annually for several years, increased to 2,903 in 2013, 6,545 in 2014, and 6,627 in 2015-the highest ever from France.
-The total for 2001-2015 was 38,357.
+A new survey (Ifop 2015) addressed an enlarged definition of the Jewish population in France but did not provide much conclusive information about the size of the Jewish community.
+Instead, it offered important insights about their past and prospective migration.
+In retrospect, 39% reported they had relatives living in Israel vs. 31% who had relatives in another country (US, Canada, and UK in particular).
+This would correspond to a migrant ratio of 65% to Israel compared to 35% to other countries.
+Regarding possible future migration, 13% reported they were seriously considering moving to Israel and another 30% had thought about it, the corresponding percentages for migrating to other countries are 13% and 33%, respectively.
+In reality, migration to Israel, after surpassing 2,000 annually for several years, increased to 2,903 in 2013, 6,545 in 2014, to a historical peak of 6,627 in 2015, and to a lower 4,417 in 2016.
+The total for 2001-2016 was 42,774.
 Jewish emigration was directed as well toward other western countries and reflected the continuing sense of uneasiness in the face of anti-Semitism, in part stemming from Islamic fundamentalism and terrorism.
-A previous survey of French Jewish adults age 18 to 40 about their expected country of residence in five years found that 33 % expected to be living in France, 26 % in Israel, 14 % in another country, and 27 % were uncertain (Cohen 2013a).
+A previous survey of French Jewish adults age 18 to 40 about their expected country of residence in five years found that 33% expected to be living in France, 26% in Israel, 14% in another country, and 27% were uncertain (Cohen 2013a).
+Assuming Israel attracted two-thirds of the total who departed France, about 60,000 Jews and family members have emigrated from France since 2001.
+Presumably, some of these may have returned to France in the meantime, thus reducing the impact of net migration.
 Currently more than half of the total Jewish population live in the Greater Paris metropolitan region (Cohen with Ifergan 2003; Ifop 2015).
-Jews of Sephardi ancestry, mostly first, second or third generation immigrants from North Africa, clearly predominate numerically over those of Ashkenazi origin who until World War II constituted the main component of the Jewish population.
-Considering these trends, our 2016 estimate for French Jewry decreased to 460,000-the third largest Jewish population in the world.
+Jews of Sephardi ancestry, mostly first, second, or third generation immigrants from North Africa, clearly predominate numerically over those of Ashkenazi origin who, until World War II, constituted the main component of the Jewish population.
+Considering these trends, our 2017 estimate for French Jewry decreased to 456,000-the third largest Jewish population in the world.
+The corresponding enlarged Jewish population is 600,000.